mdirik/veewee-templates/README.md

 ## Notes

-1. Some post processors like chef, puppet and ruby are disabled.
+1. Some postinstall files like chef, puppet and ruby are disabled.
 Enable them if required.
 2. GRUB still may ask questions.
+3. The guest's apt uses host's apt-cacher-ng by default.
+Disable `apt-proxy.sh` postinstall entry if you don't want this behaviour.